Achavanich Beaker Burial: Osteology

 Approximately 41–60% of the skeleton remains intact today, including a majority of the skull, left femur, and some thoracic and lumbar vertebrae.
 Most of the missing bones belong to the mid to upper left section of the skeleton, such as the entire left arm, left ribcage, and mandible.
 More than half of the pelvis is absent, which caused more difficulty in the determination of sex.
 Examination of the cranium revealed defining female sexual dimorphic characteristics, like the absence of a brow ridge, which aided in the conclusion that the remains are female.
 The skull also appears to be very broad and short with a cranial index of 89.6, classified as hyperbrachycephalic, which is unusually high in comparison to modern day humans.
-Fusion of the epiphyseal plates suggest the remains belong to an individual from the age range of 18–22 years old.
+Fusion of the epiphyseal plates suggests the remains belong to an individual from the age range of 18–22 years old.
 The height was calculated to be approximately 1.67 meters tall by use of tibia measurement.